tonethar/IGME-110-Fall-2025/documents/p1-draft-peer-eval.md

 ---

 ## III.
 Instructions
+- You will critique one team's draft proposal at a time, each team you are assigned will be critiqued in a separate document
 - Create a single feedback document in Google drive named `Feedback for team <REVIEWEE-team-number>, from team <REVIEWER-team-number>, section <your-section-number>`
 - Paste in the feedback questionnaire template from the link above
 - One group member is the designated scribe who will type the answers to the questions into the document